 If what you are investing in “rocks the world,” be prepared for the company to face unexpected challenges convincing customers.
 Double any timeframe presented as well as the cost of success.
-When it pertains to customers, this means a longer timeframe to achieve a significant level of sales (see Crossing the Chasm by Geoffrey Moore) and higher cost of acquisition per early customer.
+Significant sales will take longer (see Crossing the Chasm by Geoffrey Moore) and cost more per early customer.

 In our series of nine questions to ask before investing in a new venture, ask yourself this: Is this product or service a “sustaining technology” (an improvement to the current way of doing things), or is it truly a “disruptive technology?”

-Furthermore, existing infrastructure (supply chain, out-sourced fulfilment, etc.) supporting the status-quo can also be highly resistant to change.
-A company is taking risk when adapting (or creating) new equipment for which a consistent use and demand has not yet been proven—think about the first light bulb for example.
+Furthermore, existing infrastructure (supply chain, out-sourced fulfillment, etc.) supporting the status-quo can also be highly resistant to change.
+A company is taking risks when adapting (or creating) new equipment for which a consistent use and demand has not yet been proven — think about the first light bulb for example.

-Product or services which are not disruptive, if well branded, may still lead to a successful venture.
+Products or services which are not disruptive, if well branded, may still lead to a successful venture.
 Think of all the sneaker companies or soft-drink companies which don’t offer a game-changing product.
-What many do is engage experienced branding partners to set them apart from the competition, creating an identity that ignites brand ambassadors.
+What many do is engage experienced branding partners to differentiate them, creating an identity that ignites brand ambassadors.

 When considering this venture investment, ask yourself some additional questions:

 - How great are the benefits delivered to the customer by the product or service?
-If it is difficult to change a customer’s purchasing pattern, then the customer must be persuaded by substantially improved results to buy this new product or service.
+If it is difficult to change a customer’s purchasing pattern, then the new product or services must deliver substantially improved results to persuade a customer to buy.

 - Consider what kind of investment the customer has in the current solution to a product.
 For most people, once they’ve made an investment in their Maytag washing machine, they’re not going to replace it with another, unless the new solution to cleaning clothes makes a giant leap forward.

-- The company must also give you reason to believe that any issues surrounding the supply chain are manageable, all the way from effective planning, through sourcing, building inventory, producing and delivering product, etc.
+- The company must also give you reasons to believe that any issues surrounding the supply chain are manageable, all the way from effective planning, through sourcing, building inventory, producing and delivering the product, etc.